HaoyuanYang-2023/ImagineFSL/README.md

 Set the configuration file in  xxx.py and dataset path in the xxx.py. --> The code for ImagienFSL_LoRA is coming soon.

-We provide download links for the fine-tuned models (ViT-B/16) across 11 datasets:
+We provide download links for fine-tuned models on 1-/16-shot settings (ViT-B/16) across 11 datasets:

 |Method|1-shot|16-shot|
 |:-|:-:|:-:|